Benefits of Mindfulness Training for Students with Learning and Attentional Challenges

 Research into LD

-For a student population such as the one at DVFS, the benefits of mindfulness are not limited to students with ADHD.
-Beauchemin, Hutchings, and Patterson (2008) have measured effectiveness of a 5-week mindfulness meditation course in adolescents diagnosed with LD.
+For a student population such as the one at DVFriends, the benefits of mindfulness are not limited to students with ADHD.
+Beauchemin, Hutchings, and Patterson (2008) have measured the effectiveness of a 5-week mindfulness meditation course in adolescents diagnosed with LD.
 In addition to expressing "overwhelmingly positive attitudes toward the program," students studied measured significant improvement in anxiety, social skills, and academic performance after the program.

 Practicing Mindfulness in the Classroom